 Spinal bones, or vertebrae, are stacked in a column and each one is separated by a roundish piece of padding, called an intervertebral disc.
 As we age, the discs in the neck and upper back can begin to break apart and press upon spinal nerves, giving rise to a painful degenerative cervical spine condition.
 Furthermore, another degenerative condition called osteoarthritis –or the wearing away of joint cartilage – can occur in the facet joints of the cervical spine.

-When you go to your doctor to discuss degenerative spine symptoms, your physician will most likely want to know what symptoms you feel and where these symptoms appear.
-Below are some common effects of a degenerative cervical spine disorder that you may articulate with your doctor:
+When you go to your physician to discuss degenerative spine symptoms, your physician will most likely want to know what symptoms you feel and where these symptoms appear.
+Below are some common effects of a degenerative cervical spine disorder that you may articulate with your physician:

 - Pain – You may feel pain that begins in the neck or upper back and then feels as if it is radiating or shooting down through your shoulders, arms, and hands.
 If the pain you feel is more concentrated in your hips, buttocks, legs, or feet, make sure to tell your physician, as this may be a sign of a degenerative lumbar spine condition (in the lower back).
 Likewise, pain in the center part of the spine could indicate a degenerative thoracic spine disorder, which is less common, but not unheard of.